mcveanlab/mccortex/README.md

 Isaac Turner's experimental rewrite of cortex_var, to handle larger populations with better genome assembly.
 PhD supervisor: Prof Gil McVean.
 Collaborators: Zam Iqbal, Kiran Garimella.
 Based at the Wellcome Trust Centre for Human Genetics, University of Oxford.

 *Note: Currently under development.* Expect bugs, fixes and vague documentation until we hit our first release.
 Feel free to try out McCortex and watch this space for the release.
-An announcement will be made on the [cortex mailing list](https://groups.google.com/forum/#!forum/cortex_var).

-15 Oct 2015
+9 Nov 2015

 Branch         | Status
 ---------------|--------